tye-exe/EasyConfigurations/README.md

 <br>

-Paths for YAML arrays aren't handled differently to any other paths.
+Paths for YAML arrays aren’t handled differently to any other paths.

 ```yaml
 usernames: